crypticsy/from-me-to-you/README.md

 # From Me to You

 ### Overview
 <p style="text-align: justify;"> From Me to You is your little corner of the internet for sending heartfelt digital letters.
-Share your thoughts, feelings, or a simple “thinking of you” with anyone, anywhere—no stamps or envelopes required. </p>
+Share your thoughts and feelings with anyone, anywhere — no stamps or envelopes required, just a share link. </p>

 <br/>